 Field Guide to Squids and Octopods of the Eastern North Pacific and Bering Sea

-- Price: $25.00 US
+- Price: $25.00 Sale: $15.00

 Description

 This guide helps natural science enthusiasts and scientists identify squids and octopods from the eastern North Pacific Ocean and Bering Sea.
 These regions have been difficult to sample due to rough seas, leaving the cephalopod fauna poorly known until now.
-A key to 44 species is included, and the book is well illustrated with line drawings, color photos, and maps, and is printed on waterproof paper.
+A key to 44 species is included, and the book is illustrated with line drawings, color photos, and maps, and is printed on waterproof paper.
 Author Elaina Jorgensen is a fisheries scientist at the NOAA Alaska Fisheries Science Center, where she has worked on paralarval taxonomy and spatial ecology of cephalopods for more than 10 years.

 View sample pages from book (in PDF format)